 - Hand to the mouth or eyes.
 The natural tendency to be truthful will propel a person to cover the eye as if trying not to see the lie, or block the mouth from uttering the untruth.
 If in reply to your question you see the person lifting their hand to mouth or eyes it is a tell they maybe lying.
 Again the tells must be in cluster of at least 2 to be significant.

 - Throat clearing, visible swallowing.
 If a person clears his/her throat or visibly swallows prior to answering the question this is a tell.
-The reaction must be physical – extreme nervousness and produced dry mouth.
+The reaction to the question is extreme nervousness and its side effect – the dry mouth.